Enhancing Action Recognition by Leveraging the Hierarchical Structure of Actions and Textual Context: Ablation Experiments

 \subsection{Strategies for Hierarchical Action Recognition}

-We compare various strategies to integrate fine-grained and coarse-grained action recognition into a joint learning scheme.
-Table~\ref{tab:h-strategies} contains the results using 4 different mechanisms depending on the features used to disambiguate fine- and coarse-grained information.
-Specifically, (1)~using only contextual information for coarse-grained action recognition.
-Another set of options is to use both visual and contextual information from the vision transformer, by (2)~using two separate fusion transformers and (3)~using two separate classifiers from the same fused embeddings.
-Another option (4)~is to share partial layers of the classifier, separating only the last layers for classification.
+As discussed in Section~\ref{sec:method}, fine-grained action recognition is performed using fused embeddings that combine both visual and contextual information.
+In addition, we compare different strategies for integrating fine-grained and coarse-grained action recognition into a joint learning framework.
+Table~\ref{tab:h-strategies} presents the results of four mechanisms, each depending on the features used to disambiguate fine- and coarse-grained information.
+Specifically, the strategies are: (1) using only contextual information for coarse-grained action recognition; (2) using two separate fusion transformers, employing the same visual and contextual features as the fine-grained classifier; (3) using two separate classifiers from the same fused embeddings for fine- and coarse-grained classification; and (4) sharing part of the classifier layers, while separating only the final classification layers.

-Results indicate that the degree of differentiation between fine-grained and coarse-grained features significantly affects performance.
-Specifically, using only contextual information for coarse-grained action recognition~(1) achieves the best performance, with a Top-1 accuracy of 54.95\% for fine-grained actions and competitive results for coarse-grained actions.
-This confirms that contextual data alone is optimal for coarse-grained recognition and enhances fine-grained performance.
+The results indicate that the differentiation between fine-grained and coarse-grained features plays a significant role in performance.
+Specifically, using only contextual information for coarse-grained action recognition~(1) achieves the best performance, with a top-1 accuracy of 54.95\% for fine-grained actions and competitive results for coarse-grained actions.
+This suggests that contextual data is particularly effective for coarse-grained recognition and also helps to improve fine-grained action accuracy.

+Although the use of contextual data improves coarse-grained recognition, it does not achieve the highest top-1 accuracy.
+However, it remains competitive compared to other approaches.
+We attribute this to the role of coarse-grained actions as an auxiliary modality that primarily enhances fine-grained performance, rather than being the main focus of the model.
+The highest top-1 accuracy for coarse-grained actions is achieved when incorporating visual information, as seen in the separate classifier strategy (3), which yields the best performance for coarse-grained recognition.

+Furthermore, strategies (2)-(4), which involve increasing the number of shared layers between fine-grained and coarse-grained actions, lead to a reduction in fine-grained accuracy.
+We argue that this occurs because fine-grained actions rely on more detailed, discriminative visual features, while coarse-grained actions benefit from broader, higher-level visual cues.